CormacC30/placemark/README.md

 # Future releases
 Future development aims to enable mapping of sites within a placemark, and sharing of sites between users.
 Future release also will feature an admin dashboard.
+Further enhancements to the categories to give predefined lists of categories as well as defining individual categories.